Midtown-Edmondson in Baltimore, Maryland — The American Northeast (Mid-Atlantic)

 Baltimore Black History

 Location.
-39° 17.612′ N, 76° 38.933′ W. Marker is in Baltimore, Maryland.
-Marker is on Payson Street.
+39° 17.612′ N, 76° 38.933′ W. Marker is in Midtown-Edmondson in Baltimore, Maryland.
+Marker is on North Payson Street.
 The marker is on a brick post at the entrance to a parking lot.
 Touch for map.
-Marker is in this post office area: Baltimore MD 21223, United States of America.
+Marker is at or near this postal address: 500 N Payson St, Baltimore MD 21223, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Royal Theater & Pennsylvania Avenue (here, next to this marker); The Murphy Family and The Afro-American (a few steps from this marker); The Arabbers (a few steps from this marker); The Maddox Family and Time Printers (within shouting distance of this marker); Clarence and Parren Mitchell Lucille Clifton (within shouting distance of this marker); Mother Lange and the Oblate Sisters of Providence (within shouting distance of this marker); Lillie May Carroll Jackson & Juanita Jackson Mitchell (about 400 feet away, measured in a direct line).
-Touch for a list and map of all markers in Baltimore.
+The Royal Theater & Pennsylvania Avenue (here, next to this marker); The Murphy Family and The Afro-American (a few steps from this marker); The Arabbers (a few steps from this marker); The Maddox Family and Time Printers (within shouting distance of this marker); Clarence and Parren Mitchell (within shouting distance of this marker); Lucille Clifton (within shouting distance of this marker); Mother Lange and the Oblate Sisters of Providence (within shouting distance of this marker); Lillie May Carroll Jackson & Juanita Jackson Mitchell (about 400 feet away, measured in a direct line).
+Touch for a list and map of all markers in Midtown-Edmondson.

 Credits.
 This page was last revised on August 5, 2021.
 It was originally submitted on February 19, 2017, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 338 times since then and 49 times this year.
-This page was the Marker of the Week December 1, 2019.
+It was the Marker of the Week December 1, 2019.
 Photos: 1, 2. submitted on February 19, 2017, by Don Morfe of Baltimore, Maryland.
 3. submitted on November 23, 2019. • Bill Pfingsten was the editor who published this page.